NEUBIAS/training-resources/_modules/multichannel_images.md

   - "[Lookup tables](../lut)"
 objectives:
   - Understand/visualize different image channels.

-motivation: >
+motivation: |

-  Typically, multichannel imaging involves using a fluorescence microscope equipped with multiple filter sets or detectors, each specific to a particular fluorophore's emission wavelength.
-In fluorescence microscopy, fluorescence signal of different dyes (at different wavelengths) can be registered simultaneously to one set of image spatial coordinates.
-Each signal then represents one channel and this information can be used to study/analyze various cellular and molecular processes e.g. colocalization.
+  **Multichannel imaging** typically involves using a **fluorescence microscope** equipped with  multiple filter sets or detectors, each specific to a particular **fluorophore’s emission wavelength** (_Note_ that this differs from images acquired with color cameras e.g. histological stains)
+  - The fluorescence signal of different dyes (at different wavelengths) can be **registered simultaneously** (or quasi) to one set of image spatial coordinates
+  - Each signal then represents one **channel**
+  - Proper **inspection** and **rendering** of multichannel images is important to understand the spatial relationship between the different structures (e.g. colocalization)

 concept_map: >
   graph TD